752963e64/752963e64/README.md

 I don't want to cover my eyes or my ears to avoid your solicitations(firewall lvl)...
 I prefer when you don't even exist(route lvl)...  and it's how it should have been...
 DAMN IT. :D

+Open? to solicitation. (paquets filtering :D)
+Close? solicitation less, private! (paquets doesn't exist... unwanted USELESS...)
+Close? is like not existing as no solicitation can be answered.
+Open? to a routed private(paquets filtered) without any UNWANTED solicitations :)

+That's the answer of a life wasted on paquet filtering...
+Thanks to the cobaye who played the game... :D

+NOw the retribution has landed succinctly...

+You'll have to answer many Questions to those you obliged to use your shitty network processing...
+That I master since a while now...
+Theory and her application... :D

 Network noobs that you are... :D
 ```